nikgraf/belle/README.md

 "Great UX starts with a good UI"

 With Belle I'm aiming to provide a library that follows a couple well established principles.
-While some of them might now be what you consider best practice today I hope they will become some day in the near future.
+While some of them might not be what is consider best practice today I believe they will become some day in the near future.

 ### Easy to use